-- · we received \$11.8 million from the second closing contained in a settlement agreement related to condemnation proceedings on certain real property we formerly owned in New Jersey, - · we collected \$5.6 million on notes receivable from affiliates, - · we incurred \$1.2 million of capital expenditures, substantially all of which relates to CompX, and - · we purchased approximately 2,800 shares of Valhi in open-market transactions for an aggregate amount of \$33,000, and we purchased approximately 14,000 shares of Kronos in open-market transactions for an aggregate amount of \$139,000.
+- we received \$11.8 million from the second closing contained in a settlement agreement related to condemnation proceedings on certain real property we formerly owned in New Jersey, - we collected \$8.1 million on notes receivable from affiliates, - we used \$1.8 million for capital expenditures, substantially all of which relates to CompX, and - we purchased approximately 2,800 shares of Valhi in open-market transactions for an aggregate amount of \$33,000, and we purchased approximately 14,000 shares of Kronos in open-market transactions for an aggregate amount of \$139,000.
 See Notes 4 and 5 to our Condensed Consolidated Financial Statements.